 - While there is no cure for vestibular disorders, some treatments can help cope with the condition, such as medications, physical therapy, lifestyle changes, and surgery.
 Neuro-optometric rehabilitation, which is a form of vision therapy, can be life-changing for some patients.

 - There is hope!
 Neuro-optometrists who perform neuro-optometric rehabilitation therapy can help many patients suffering from dizziness or other symptoms of vestibular disorders by improving the way the brain processes information.
 In some cases, vestibular disorders are caused or exacerbated by poor coordination between the eyes and the brain.
 With neuro-optometric therapy, patients learn how to train their eyes and brain to work in unison, lessening or eliminating many of the symptoms associated with the condition, including dizziness and disorientation.

-If you are experiencing dizziness, contact Bolton Vision Therapy Centre to schedule your functional visual evaluation.
+If you are experiencing dizziness, contact Bolton Vision Therapy Center to schedule your functional visual evaluation.
 If your vision is healthy and doesn’t seem to be contributing to your symptoms, we can refer you to other health care professionals who can help.